Rita Levi-Montalcini: Political career

-On 1 August 2001, she was appointed as Senator for life by the President of Italy, Carlo Azeglio Ciampi.
+On 1 August 2001, she was appointed as senator for life by the President of Italy, Carlo Azeglio Ciampi.

 On 28–29 April 2006, Levi-Montalcini, aged 97, attended the opening assembly of the newly elected Senate, at which the President of the Senate was elected.
 She declared her preference for the centre-left candidate Franco Marini.
 Due to her support of the government of Romano Prodi, she was often criticized by some right-wing senators, who accused her of saving the government when the government's exiguous majority in the Senate was at risk.
 Her old age was mocked by far-right politician Francesco Storace.

-Personal life
+Personal life and death

-Levi-Montalcini's father, Adamo Levi, was an electrical engineer and mathematician, and her mother, Adele Montalcini, was a painter.
-The family's Jewish roots extend back to the Roman Empire; due to the family's strict and traditional background, Adamo was not supportive of women attending college as it would intrude on their ability to tend to the children and house.

-Levi-Montalcini had an older brother Gino, who died after a heart attack in 1974.
+Levi-Montalcini had an older brother, Gino, who died after a heart attack in 1974.
 He was one of the best-known contemporary Italian architects and a professor at the University of Turin.
 She had two sisters: Anna, five years older than Rita, and Paola, her twin sister, a popular artist who died on 29 September 2000, age 91.

 In 2003, she filed a libel suit for defamation against Beppe Grillo.
 During a show, Grillo called the 94-year-old woman an "old whore".

 Levi-Montalcini never married and had no children.
 In a 2006 interview, she said, "I never had any hesitation or regrets in this sense...
 My life has been enriched by excellent human relations, work and interests.
 I have never felt lonely."
 She remained active in scientific research and public life well into her later years, even attending the opening assembly of the newly elected Senate at the age of 97.
 She died in her home in Rome on 30 December 2012 at the age of 103.
 In honor of her legacy, numerous institutions, scholarships, and awards have been named after her.
 For instance, the Rita Levi-Montalcini Foundation was established to support education and research for young women in Africa and Italy, ensuring her impact on science and society continues to inspire future generations.
 Additionally, various commemorative events and memorials, including a Google Doodle on her 106th birthday, celebrate her life and contributions to neurobiology.